CMPUT301W21T30/RocketApp/doc/meetingNote.md

     * Project Backlog -> User Interface Mockups and Storyboard Sequences -> Object-Oriented Analysis -> Tool use
     * All: Read the Project Problem Description and start thinking about implementation of the Project Backlog
     * Mike: upload a workable application to github repo

-* Feb 16, 2021
-    * Finished Project Backlog
-    * Ask TA definition of Risk and priority

-* Feb 17, 2021
-    * Finished UI and StoryBoard
-    * Ask TA about plot, QR code, etc
-    * Meet with TA on Feb 18th to discuss work done